torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 Process objects reflect tasks on the system and the Smack label used to access them is the same Smack label that the task would use for its own access attempts.
 Sending a signal via the kill() system call is a write operation from the signaler to the recipient.
-Debugging a process requires both reading and writing.
+Deging a process requires both reading and writing.
 Creating a new task is an internal operation that results in two tasks with identical Smack labels and requires no access checks.